 To start the appeals process, you must file an application (either yourself or with the help of an attorney).
 You will then have to attend a hearing, usually through the state labor department or board of workers’ compensation, before a judge of administrative law.
 At your hearing, you must provide factual evidence for your claim, usually in the form of medical records – so make sure to bring plenty of documentation with you.

-Just because your claim is denied does not mean you should give up.
 You may still be able to receive workers’ compensation for your injuries.
-If your claim has been denied, please contact us for a free evaluation.
+If your claim has been denied, please contact us for a free consultation.